 Midcap stocks have been on a roll in 2017 and in 2018, they might not be big drivers.
 You would have to be very selective or run the risk of losses.
-This is because the Sensex has now crossed the 34,000 points mark, which is a new peak.
+This is because the Sensex is now at 34,000 points mark, which is not very far away from the peak.
 Here are a list of midcap stocks that could be good bets from a long term view and could be bought in 2018.

 There are huge opportunities coming up in the road sector post the Bharatmala project announcement.
 It want be a surprise to see the order book from roads itself jumping to Rs 8,000 crores in 2018.